forwinder15/learndiesels/content/posts/2021-07-05--diesel-oil-change/index.md

 After working for many different companies on diesel engines I have got a good idea of the oil change intervals.
 This is essential in your maintenance routine.
 When should you change the oil in a diesel engine?

-**As a general rule, you should replace your diesel engine oil and filter at 7500 miles, 6 months or 400 work hours.**
+**As a general rule, you should replace diesel engine oil and filter at 7500 miles, 6 months or 400 work hours.**

 ## What if I use my diesel differently?